-The numerical variables were almost all right-skewed.
-The amount of skewing varied so using Box-Cox transformations would likely results in a more formally valid model but for the sake of interpretability we chose to apply simple log transformations to each.
+Next we tried to find the best model including a wider subset of the variables.
+Most the variables in the data are right-skewed.
+The amount of skewing varies so using Box-Cox transformations would likely results in a more formally valid model but for the sake of interpretability we chose to apply simple log transformations to each.
 The high school graduation variable shows left-skewing so we applied a power 2 transformation.

 Two variable selection methods were used.
-Lasso regression and bidirectional stepwise regression beginning with the saturated model.
-The results from these methods are displayed in Table 4 below.
+Lasso regression and bidirectional stepwise regression begining with the saturated model.
+The results from these methods are displayed in table 2 below.